mcommelin/Geuldal_NBS_simulations/doc/Setup_GIS_dataset_Geuldal.md

 map name:  IS BK 50 Bodenkarte von NRW 1 : 50.000 - Datensatz

-Not all classification are the same within the soil maps, so these had to be harmonized to be able to use these as one soil map in the model simulations.
+Not all classifications are the same within the soil maps, so these had to be harmonized to be able to use these as one soil map in the model simulations.
+This is done in the script 'Harmonize_soilmap.R' which results in the layer 'soils_uniform'.

 ## Data processing
 For data processing from all these downloads see the models that are loaded in